kchobantonov/camunda-jsonforms-plugin/README.md

 On your browser go to
 <http://localhost:8080/camunda>

 **Note**: docker image is based on camumda-bpm-platform and will not include the demo project, instead the camunda-invoice application that is shipped with camunda-bpm-platform will be modified using the files under [camunda-invoice](./docker-camunda-bpm-platform/camunda-invoice).
-You can check the JSONForms schema, uischema, i18n JSON files.
+You can check the JSON Forms schema, uischema, i18n JSON files that are used fro camunda-invoice demo.

 ------